January volunteer update

 Repeat incidents may need to be linked to your Risk Assessment and/or you may need to consider altering your course to negate a perceived risk.

 parkrun defines a critical incident as a threat to life or immediate threat to the welfare of an individual.
-If a critical incident occurs at your event, it is very important that you follow parkrun’s Critical Incident Protocol including making contact with the Critical Incident Line which is always available on event days.
+If a critical incident occurs at your event, it is very important that you follow parkrun’s Critical Incident Protocol.
+This link also contains the numbers for the Critical Incident Line which is always available on event days.

 Please continue to log all your incidents with us in 2022.
 The information is invaluable.